 Sophonie Joseph is pursuing a Ph.D. in Urban Planning, her major fields of study are community development and transnational planning.
 She received her B.A. in Planning & Public Policy with a minor in Women’s and Gender Studies from Douglass College at Rutgers University.
 She also received her Masters of Urban Planning from the University of Michigan-Ann Arbor.
 Sophonie’s research focuses on transnational planning, specifically the role of immigrant transnational groups in community-based planning in their origin and destination countries.
 She hopes to incorporate social network analysis in future transnational research projects.
 Research she is working on includes fieldwork and representing CSUD in its work in Southern Haiti.

-Xiaohong Pan is pursuing her Ph.D in Urban Planning.
+Xiaohong Pan is a Ph.D candidate in Urban Planning at the Columbia University.
 She holds dual Master’s Degrees, one in Regional Planning from the University of North Carolina at Chapel Hill and the other in Transportation Engineering from National University of Singapore.
-Prior to joining the urban planning doctoral program at Columbia, she worked as an assistant development engineer/policy analyst at the California Center for Innovative Transportation of the University of California, Berkeley, and a graduate research assistant at the Department of City and Regional Planning and the Highway Safety Research Center of the University of North Carolina at Chapel Hill.
+Prior to joining the urban planning doctoral program at Columbia, she worked as an assistant development engineer/policy analyst at the Institute of Transportation Studies of the University of California, Berkeley, and a graduate research assistant at the Department of City and Regional Planning and the Highway Safety Research Center of the University of North Carolina at Chapel Hill.
 Xiaohong is particularly interested in areas related to sustainable transportation and planning such as Transportation and Land Use Integration; Travel Behavior and Transportation Policy; GIS Applications for Transportation and Planning.
+Her dissertation research will explore aging American’s travel preferences and transportation options from a behavioral analysis perspective.

 Alexis Perrotta is pursuing a PhD in Urban Planning.
 Her research interests include the provision of public transportation and other fee-for-service public goods to income disparate populations; scalar effects of income segregation; and patterns of mode shift and trip generation in low- and high-income neighborhoods.
 Alexis has a B.A. from Wheaton College and an M.P.A. from the Columbia University School of International and Public Affairs.
 She has over 10 years of professional experience in New York City, including as a policy analyst for Regional Plan Association and as an affordable housing developer for several nonprofit organizations.